UDST/urbansim/docs/examples.rst

 sample data so that this Notebook can be executed.

-This Notebook performs the exact same residential price hedonic as in the complete example below, but all entirely within the same IPython Notebook (and without explicitly using the ``sim.model`` decorator).
+This Notebook performs the exact same residential price hedonic as in the complete example below, but all entirely within the same Jupyter Notebook (and without explicitly using the ``@orca.step`` decorator).
 The simplest use case of the UrbanSim methodology is to create a single model to study an empirical behavior of interest to the modeler, and a good place to start in building such a model is this example.